Tyrean737/st/README.md

 + Paste -- Shift+Insert

-If Transparency is not working try removing the 'vsync' line in ~/.config/compton.conf and run 'compton -b' to start compton in the background.
+If Transparency is not working try removing the 'vsync' line in ~/.config/picom.conf and run 'picom -b' to start compton in the background.